simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

   (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`).
 * `generate_connect_constructor`: Generate necessary code to support the [isolate runtime]({{ "isolates.md" | pageUrl }}).
   This is a build option because isolates are still experimental.
 This will be the default option eventually.
-* `eagerly_load_dart_ast`: Drift's builder will load the resolved AST whenever it encounters a Dart file, instead of lazily when it reads a table.
-This is used to investigate rare builder crashes.
 * `data_class_to_companions` (defaults to `true`): Controls whether drift will write the `toCompanion` method in generated data classes.
 * `mutable_classes` (defaults to `false`): The fields generated in generated data, companion and result set classes are final